Vikvam/accessibility_hackathon/presentation/reveal/notes.md

 - a tenhle

 are mostly dealt with.
 But the problems we are focusing on, are not that obvious.
-Things like picking the right clothing or differentiating between different packaged-goods.
+Things like picking the right clothing (clothes from wardrobe?) or differentiating between different(ly?) packaged-goods.

 přidat sem, že nás to ani nenapadne